jahaniam/ml-pipeline/README.md

 - **Large Scale Training:** AWS sagemaker

-- **Inference Server:** Nvidia Triton - supports most framework.
-Have Scheduling and Concurrency Model optimization.
-Supports GRPC for model inference on Edge on streaming data, etc.
+- **Inference Server:** Nvidia Triton - supports most frameworks.
+It has a scheduler, dynamic batching, and concurrency for model optimization. it supports GRPC for model inference on edge for streaming data.

 - **Experiment Tracking:** Weights and Biases (https://wandb.ai/mnist_prototype/digit_classification/)

-- **ML Framework:** Tensorflow + Keras - currently Keras is natively supported in tensorflow.
+- **ML Framework:** Tensorflow + Keras - currently Keras is natively supported in TensorFlow.
 [New release](https://keras.io/keras_core/#:~:text=Keras%20Core%20makes%20it%20possible,%2C%20JAX%2C%20and%20PyTorch%20workflows) of Keras will support Pytorch, Jax, and Tensorflow.
 It will become a versatile framework in production and research.

 - **CI/CD:** Github Actions